 Even if giving a presentation, turning in a 30-page essay, or cutting chocolate out of your diet seems undesirable, most individuals will complete the task at hand.
 This obligation stems from the social psychological principle of authority.

-Over the years, many experiments and studies have been conducted in order to prove the effectiveness of the principle of authority.
-For the purpose of this article, we’ll focus on two main studies which include the Milgram experiment and the parking meter study.
+Over the years, many experiments and studies have been conducted to prove the effectiveness of the principle of authority.
+For this article, we’ll focus on two main studies which include the Milgram experiment and the parking meter study.

 The first study we’ll cover is the Milgram experiment, a popular experiment that shows how far ordinary people will go under the command of an authoritative figure.
 The study was done years ago and was conducted by a professor named Stanley Milgram.